Jetmate/hackclub/workshops/pico-8/README.md

 end
 ```

 Now, we can't go off the edge anymore!
+Try preventing the player from going off the screen by going up or down as well.

 ## Making solid tiles